kyleboas/tacticsjournal.com/_posts/2023-5-10-The-flaws-of-Manuel-Akanji-Kyle-Walker-that-cost-Manchester-City-against-Real-Madrid.md

 <figure>
     <img src="https://tacticsjournal.com/uploads/2023/04/27/Akanji_1.1-27Apr2023_10:01:31.jpeg">
-    <figcaption>Figure 4.2 - (26 April vs Arsenal) Ball is played over Akanji and Dias.</figcaption>
+    <figcaption>Figure 4.2 - (26 April vs Arsenal) Ball is played over Akanji and Dias is forced to cover.</figcaption>
 </figure>

-And Figure 1.4 is a direct copy of Figure 2.2, with the same setup and the same amount of space for a Real Madrid forward to run into.
+And Figure 1.4 is a direct copy of Figure 2.2, with the same setup and the same amount of space for a Real Madrid forward to run into behind Dias.

 Overall, Kyle Walker was very good when he positioned himself correctly.
 However, when he's out of position up the wing without adequate cover from Stones, overcommits to challenge the ball, or fails to commit to a tackle when he should, he becomes a liability.